 Rubrics are used for all assignments and available to view in Brightspace.
 Ratings within rubrics contain feedback and commentary for assignment criteria and points awarded for reported grades.
-Students are required to be familiar with assignment rubrics and course outcomes and assessment expectations indicated by the rubrics.
+Students are expected to be familiar with assignment rubrics and course and assessment outcomes indicated by the rubrics.
 Any questions about rubrics should be asked prior to assignment submission.